-Miniproteins are adequate models to study various protein-structure modifying parameters, such as temperature, pH, point mutations, H-bonds, salt bridges, molecular packing, etc. Tc5b, a 20-residue Trp-cage protein is one of the smallest of such models with a stable 3D fold.
-However, Tc5b exhibits considerable heat-sensitivity and is only stable at relatively low temperatures.
-We reported a systematic investigation of structural factors influencing the stability of Tc5b by solving its solution structure in different environments, varying temperature, and pH.
-Selected variants (mutated, glycosylated and truncated) of Tc5b were designed, prepared, and investigated by NMR.
-We designed a new variant, Tc6b, differing only by a methylene group from Tc5b, in which both key interactions are optimized simultaneously.
-Tc6b exhibits enhanced heat stability and adopts a stable fold at physiological temperature.
+Miniproteins are adequate models to study various protein’s 3D-structure modifying parameters, such as temperature, pH, point mutations, H-bonds, salt bridges, molecular packing, etc..
+Tc5b, a 20-residue long Trp-cage polypeptide is one of the smallest 3D-folded miniprotein.
+We reported a systematic investigation of structural factors influencing the stability of Tc5b by solving its solution structure in different environments.
+Selected variants of Tc5b were designed, prepared and investigated by NMR.
+Tc6b, (Tc5b_D9E) is a QM designed variant exhibiting an enhanced heat stability: it adopts a stable protein fold at physiological temperature.

-Mapping the key residue-residue contacts responsible for Trp-cage stability, designing variants and investigating them by NMR- and CD-spectroscopy showed that the 9-16 salt bridge is integrated into the cooperativity network of the molecule rather than being an isolated stabilizing factor.
-Furthermore, our results indicated that the folding of Trp-cage miniproteins is more complex than a simple two-state process as we detected and characterized different intermediate states by temperature dependent NMR measurements both at neutral and acidic pH values.
-We developed a deconvolution technique to characterize the invisible fast exchanging states.
-Using nonlinear fitting methods we can obtain both the thermodynamic parameters and the NMR chemical shifts of the conformers of the multistate unfolding process.
-Heteronuclear relaxation studies combined with MD simulations revealed the source of backbone mobility and the nature of structural rearrangements during these transitions.
+Mapping the key residue-residue contacts responsible for Trp-cage fold stability, designing variants and investigating them by NMR and CD spectroscopy showed that the 9-16 salt bridge is integrated into the cooperativity network of the molecule, rather than being an isolated stabilizing factor.
+Furthermore, we detected and characterized different intermediate states of folding by T-dependent NMR, both at neutral and acidic pHs.
+We developed an NMR chemical shift deconvolution technique to characterize the invisible, fast exchanging states of the dynamic conformational ensemble of 3D-structures.
+Using nonlinear fitting methods we obtained both the thermodynamic parameters and the NMR chemical shifts of the pure conformers of such multistate involving folding and unfolding thermodynamic equilibrium.
+Heteronuclear relaxation studies combined with MD simulations revealed the source of backbone mobility and the nature of structural rearrangements during these T- or pH-induced transitions.

-We also characterized the amyloid formation of several sequence modified and side-chain phosphorylated Trp-cage variants applying NMR, CD and FTIR spectroscopies, MD simulations, and TEM in conjunction with ThT fluorescence measurements to reveal the structural consequences of side-chain phosphorylation.
+We also characterized the amyloid formation of several modified sequence and side-chain phosphorylated Trp-cage variants applying NMR, CD and FTIR spectroscopies and MD simulations.
 We demonstrated that the native fold is destabilized upon serine phosphorylation, and the resultant highly dynamic structures form amyloid-like ordered aggregates with high intermolecular β-structure content.
 We proposed a complex aggregation model for these Trp-cage miniproteins.

 A Trp-cage miniprotein with key stabilizing residues highlighted

-- Prof. Dr. Gábor Tóth, Department of Medicinal Chemistry, University of Szeged, Hungary
+Dr. Gábor Tóth, Department of Medicinal Chemistry, University of Szeged, Hungary,

 - Dr. László Nyitray, Department of Biochemistry, Eötvös Loránd University, Budapest